drewstaylor/colvis-extras/README.md

 Among other things, it allows for toggling button types and different menu layout integrations.

-Button extensions are based on Twitter Bootstrap buttons ex.: <pre><button class="btn" /></pre>
-For use with non-Bootstrap integrations add the following button classes to your CSS:
+Button extensions are based on Twitter Bootstrap buttons.
+For use with non-Bootstrap integrations add these button classes to your ColVis CSS: "btn" (basic buttons), "btn-group" (groups of buttons), "btn-primary" (ColVis menu button, sShowAll, bRestore), "btn-danger" (bClose).
-"btn" (basic button class), "btn-group" (button class for button groups), "btn-primary" (Master menu button), "btn-danger" (red background button for closing the dropdown menu).

 <hr />
 Grid layout of colvis dropdown menu: